damphyr/gaudi/CONFIGURATION.md

 Extending the available configuration properties is done by adding modules to Gaudi::Configuration::SystemModules (for more details check [EXTENDING](EXTENDING.md))

+### Precedence order

+Usage of import raises the issue of what happens when a parameter is defined in several files.

+Gaudi has a simple precedence system: Last one wins.

+There is also

 ## System Configuration

 The standard configuration parameters out-of-the-box are